 Essex National Heritage Commission (Essex Heritage), a non-profit that manages and provides numerous programs preserving and enhancing Essex County’s historic, natural and cultural resource sites, is pleased to announce the winners of the 2015 Essex National Heritage Area Photo Contest.
 The annual photo contest encourages photographers of all levels to “capture” the living landscapes, unique places and interesting people of Essex County, MA.
 The contest is presented by Essex Heritage in partnership with Hunt’s Photo & Video, the Merrimack Valley Planning Commission, and the National Park Service at Salem Maritime and Saugus Iron Works National Historic Sites.

 From rocky coasts and harbors, to rural farms, historic downtowns and parks, photographers of all ages vividly captured a variety of special places in Essex County for their award-winning submissions to this year’s contest.
-Thirteen of the fourteen winning images were selected by a panel of judges that included guest judges Joshua Basseches, Deputy Director and Chief Operating Officer of the Peabody Essex Museum and three-time Pulitzer Prize winning photojournalist Stanley Forman.
-The “People’s Choice Winner” was chosen by 1,993 public votes via Essex Heritage’s Facebook page.
-All of the photographs were taken within the Essex National Heritage Area and represent one of four contest categories: “This Land Is Your Land”; “Downtown”; and “Shiny Happy People”.
+Thirteen of the fourteen winning images were selected by a panel of judges that included special guest judges John Andrews, owner of Creative Salem and Social Palates, three-time Pulitzer Prize-winning photojournalist Stanley Forman, and 20-year veteran Boston Herald photographer, Mark Garfinkel.
+The “People’s Choice Winner” was chosen by 1,117 public votes via Essex Heritage’s Facebook page.
+All of the photographs were taken within the Essex National Heritage Area and represent one of three contest categories: “This Land Is Your Land”; “Downtown”; and “Go Coastal”.
 Youth, ages 5-17, were also encouraged to enter the Photo Contest to win a “Youth Entry” prize in any of the contest categories.